AntonioIDeTIC/IFTH/README.md

 </p>

 <p align="justify">
-It should be noted that the FLIR, $M{^3}FD$, and PID images are open access and can be downloaded from the links provided in the paper.
-The annotations made respect the original name of these images, only an identifier has been added to each after the original name.
+It should be noted that the FLIR and $M{^3}FD$ images are open access and can be downloaded from the links provided in the paper.
+The annotations made respect the original name of these images.
 </p>

 ## 💻 Materials
 <p align="justify">
-All the data necessary to replicate our work is available in this repository.
+All the code necessary to replicate our work is available in this repository.
+The datasets are available via Mendeley Data.
 </p>

 ## 🔧 Dependencies and Installation